 To support <name> in meeting the course requirements, we request that you discuss this matter with her, and encourage and support her to carry out the required actions.
-If you have any questions about this matter, please contact Ms Janet Atchison, Deputy Principal.
+If you have any questions about this matter, please contact the Deputy Principal.